This free online Weekly Mortgage Payment Calculator will calculate the weekly payment and associated interest costs for a new mortgage.

 Weekly mortgage payments interest cost: Based on your entries, this would be the total interest cost of a new home loan based on making weekly mortgage payments.
 Note that is for new mortgages and therefore does not account for any payments made on an existing mortgage.

-Monthly column: This column displays the payment, number of months remaining, and total interest cost if you continue making 12 monthly payments per year.
+Monthly column: This column displays the payment, number of months remaining, total interest cost, and estimated payoff if you continue making 12 monthly payments per year.
 The monthly payment is calculated based on the original mortgage amount, the annual interest rate, the original term, and the number of payments already made, and therefore does not include escrowed taxes or insurance.

-Biweekly column: This column displays the payment, number of months remaining, and total interest cost if you start making 1/2 of your monthly mortgage payment every two weeks.
+Biweekly column: This column displays the payment, number of months remaining, total interest cost, and estimated payoff if you start making 1/2 of your monthly mortgage payment every two weeks.
 These 26 biweekly payments equate to 13 monthly payments per year instead of just 12.
 The biweekly payment is calculated by dividing the monthly payment by 2.

-Weekly column: This column displays the payment (including any extra amount you entered), number of months remaining, and total interest cost if you start making the equivalent of 14 payments per year by dividing the total of 14 monthly payments by 52 weeks (plus any extra amount you entered).
+Weekly column: This column displays the payment (including any extra amount you entered), number of months remaining, total interest cost, and estimated payoff if you start making the equivalent of 14 payments per year by dividing the total of 14 monthly payments by 52 weeks (plus any extra amount you entered).

 Savings column: This column displays the time and interest savings that will occur if you switch from making 12 monthly payments per year, to dividing the total of 14 monthly payments by 52 and paying that amount on a weekly basis.